theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 ## Rules for filenames

-HTML documents typically use the extension `.html` or `.htm`.
+HTML documents typically use the extension `.html` or `.htm`

-The following rules apply to HTML documents, and other files, like images, CSS, JS, ...:
+The following rules apply to HTML documents, and other files, like images, css, js, ...:
 - It's best to avoid spaces in filenames.
 Use a dash `-` or an underscore `_` instead.
 Spaces are not allowed in URL's.
 - Use lowercase for filenames.
 The server of your site might be case-sensitive, meaning: `Index.html` and `index.html` are two different documents.
 This could mean that your site works on your computer, but that links and images are broken when you put it online.
 Avoid confusion by using lowercase everywhere.